farisachugthai/dynamic_ipython/docs/_sources/startup/completions.rst.txt

     FuzzyWordCompleter, FuzzyCompleter, PathCompleter, WordCompleter
     and IPython's IPythonPTCompleter.

-In addition, autosuggestions are generated in a manner similar to fish from an `prompt_toolkit.auto_suggest.AutoSuggestFromHistory` instance wrapped in a `prompt_toolkit.auto_suggest.ThreadedAutoSuggest` instance as this dramatically speeds the completions up.
+In addition, auto-suggestions are generated in a manner similar to fish from an `prompt_toolkit.auto_suggest.AutoSuggestFromHistory` instance wrapped in a `prompt_toolkit.auto_suggest.ThreadedAutoSuggest` instance as this dramatically speeds the completions up.